Jupi007/prestashop-webservice-bundle/README.md

         // ...
     }

+    // or

+    /**
+     * @Route("/products")
+     */
+    public function list(PrestashopWebserviceExtra $psWebservice): Response
+    {
+        $products = $psWebservice->initQuery()
+                                 ->get('products')
+                                 ->executeQuery();

+        // ...
     }
+}
 ```

-Once you have a `PrestashopWebservice` instance, you can use it just like the normal Prestashop Webservice lib.
+Once you have a `PrestashopWebservice` or `PrestashopWebserviceExtra` instance, you can use it just like the normal corresponding library.

 See the official documentation for more informations: https://devdocs.prestashop.com/1.7/webservice/tutorials/prestashop-webservice-lib/

+And also the [PrestaShop Webservice lib Extra](https://github.com/Jupi007/prestashop-webservice-extra) repository.